adrybakov/rad-tools/docs/source/user-guide/rad-identify-wannier-centres.rst

 ``rad-identify-wannier-centres.py``
 ***********************************

-Identify wannier centres with respect to the atom or to the point between the atom`s pair.
+Identifies wannier centres with respect to the atom or to the point between the atom`s pair.

 .. versionchanged:: 0.6 Renamed from ``identify-wannier-centres.py``